Analytic Differentiation of Folds

 Introduction

-library is a high-level interface to GPU programming, implemented as a DSL in Haskell.
+The accelerate library is a high-level interface to GPU programming, implemented as a DSL in Haskell.

-programs get compiled from a high-level AST to a lower-level one.
+Internally, accelerate programs get compiled from a high-level AST to a lower-level one.

 While this is convenient from a compiler author's perspective, it is a bit challenging from the perspective of automatic differentiation, since it is no longer possible to implement AD at the operation-by-operation scale as it is in most libraries.

-will have to be able to differentiate folds, among other things, as a concept, and not as functions built out of simpler operations.
+This means that any AD library for accelerate will have to be able to differentiate folds, among other things, as a concept, and not as functions built out of simpler operations.

 Computation